Welcome to our discussion forum series, The IAQ Club, modeled after the popular community tradition, the book club.

 Cost:

-Participation in the IAQ Club is free for members in good standing (dues current) of the Maine Indoor Air Quality Council, and just $25 for nonmembers.
+Participation in the IAQ Club is free for members in good standing (dues current) of the Maine Indoor Air Quality Council, and just $25 per forum for nonmembers.
 All participants get advance access to the recorded education session, as well as entry into the live, discussion forum for that topic.

 Learning Goals: